-Sometimes you may want to be able to control the location of the ruby text.
-For example, the Ruby Annotation specification says that it is common to place pinyin annotations below horizontal Chinese text, rather than above.
-CSS3 will provide a property will give you control over the location.
+Sometimes you may want to be able to control the location of ruby text.
+CSS Ruby Layout Module Level 1 provides a property that gives you control over the location.

-A value of 'right' might be useful for dealing with bopomofo annotations in Traditional Chinese text, where the ruby appears in a column to the right of each ideographic character, whether the text is horizontal or vertical.
+Another value is provided to indicate that the browser should treat bopomofo annotations in Traditional Chinese text so that the ruby appears in a column to the right of each ideographic character, whether the text is horizontal or vertical.

-If the ruby text is wider than the base text you can specify whether or not it overhangs any surrounding base text, and to what amount, using a property for ruby overhang.
+If the ruby text is wider than the base text you should be able to specify whether or not it overhangs any surrounding base text, and to what amount, using a property for ruby overhang.

-The example in the following picture shows the effect of setting a ruby-overhang property to start.
-Note how the ruby text overlaps the preceding characters, but not the following base text.
+Note how, in the following example, the ruby text overlaps the preceding characters, but not the following base text.
 Note also that ruby does not overlap itself.
 Properties are needed to manage fine positioning of this kind.

 If you are interested in seeing these features become available, please let the W3C know.
 It is always useful to us to hear what users want.
 There are also a number of practical ways to get involved.

-The CSS Working Group has a lot of work on its hands at the moment, and work on these modules has been going slowly.
-As mentioned before, there is even currently discussion going on around features in the Candidate Recommendations.
-Your assistance in developing these specifications will be appreciated.
+The CSS Working Group has a lot of work on its hands, and your assistance in developing these specifications will be appreciated.